MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 recordType: item
 mediaType: image/jpg
 ==> returns URL for the digital copy of the Asset
 ```
-*Note: The asset identifier is the same for both, here the application would decide which structural form is preferred, the physical or digital copy*
+*Note: The asset identifier is the same for both, the application would need to determine which structural form is preferred, the physical or digital copy*

-When a production requires multiple copies of the same thing how does this manifest.
-- For physical props, each instance would need a unique essence id, because each can be physically in separate places.
-Do they have a unique asset id?
-- For digital versions we can leave that up to the production.

 ---